 By 1992 there was 52 birds in captivity and 2 of these were released into the wild with another 6 joining them later that year.

-On November 5, 2003 the first chick to successfully fledge in the wild leaves the nest.
+On November 5, 2003 the first chick to successfully fledge in the wild left its nest.

 In 2013 the wild population had risen to 230 in the wild and 180 in captivity.